 - An equivalent provincial or state professional designation/licence approved by the Practicum Coordinator.

-- a minimum of two years post-masters professional experience.
+- a minimum of four years pertinent professional experience.

 Because of the distributed delivery format of the GCAP program, practicum supervisors must also meet the following criteria: